MicrosoftDocs/azure-docs/articles/mobile-apps/azure-search.md

 ms.author: emalani
 ---

-# Azure Search
+# AI-powered cloud service with Azure Search
-[Azure Search](https://azure.microsoft.com/en-us/services/search/) is a search-as-a-service cloud solution that gives developers APIs and tools for adding a rich search experience over private, heterogeneous content in web, mobile, and enterprise applications.
+[Azure Search](https://azure.microsoft.com/services/search/) is a search-as-a-service cloud solution that gives developers APIs and tools for adding a rich search experience over private, heterogeneous content in web, mobile, and enterprise applications.
 Your custom code invokes data ingestion (indexing) to create and load an index.
 On the other side, your application code issues query requests and handles responses.
 The search experience is defined in your client using functionality from Azure Search, with query execution over a persisted index that you create, own, and store in your service.

-## Azure Search Features
+## Azure Search features
 - **Free-form text search** with full text search, simple query syntax, and lucene query syntax.
 - **Simple scoring profiles** to model relevance as a function of values in the documents themselves.
 - **Geo-search** enables users to explore data based on the proximity of a search result to a physical location.